wjlgatech/DRL-marl-tennis/README.md

 ## Instructions

+### STEP 0: Activate Dependencies
+Follow the [instructions in the DRLND github repo](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your python environment.

 ### STEP 1: Clone Repository

 Open up a terminal, go to the directory of your choice and clone the repository